GlassBricks/typed-factorio/README.md

 This is a recommended **opt-in** feature.
 To opt in, add `"typed-factorio/strict-index-types"` to `compilerOptions > types` in your tsconfig.json (in addition to `"typed-factorio/runtime"`).

-Some `uint` types which represent indices, e.g. player_index, entity_number, can be "branded" numbers with their own type, e.g. `PlayerIndex` and `EntityNumber`.
-These are assignable to `number`, but a plain `number` is not directly assignable to them.
+Some `uint` types which represent unique indices, e.g. player_index, entity_number, can be "branded" numbers with their own type, e.g. `PlayerIndex` and `EntityNumber`.
+If opted-in, these index-types will be still assignable to `number`, but a plain `number` is not directly assignable to them.
 This helps ensure correctness.
-These are indices that do not index into an array-like structure, and otherwise should usually not have arithmetic done to them.
 You can use these types as keys in an index signature, e.g. `{ [index: PlayerIndex]: "foo" }`.
 You can cast "plain" numbers to these types, e.g. `1 as PlayerIndex`, do this with caution.